-Huntingtown is a decidedly white-collar town, with fully 91.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Huntingtown is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Huntingtown who work in management occupations (18.67%), office and administrative support (17.09%), and business and financial occupations (11.38%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Huntingtown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Huntingtown is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Huntingtown who work in management occupations (18.66%), office and administrative support (17.90%), and teaching (8.11%).

 Also of interest is that Huntingtown has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Huntingtown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Huntingtown really has some of the features that families look for when choosing a good community to raise children.
 Is Huntingtown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.